Business energy procurement strategies

 Find out more in our guide to how green business energy tariffs are delivered.

-Businesses can invest directly in generating their own renewable power.
+Businesses can invest directly in generating their renewable power.
 This can be achieved in two ways:

-- On-site electricity generation – Install a solar panel array at your property and use a Smart Export Guarantee to feed excess electricity back to the local distribution network operator grid.
+- On-site electricity generation – Install commercial solar panels at your property and use a Smart Export Guarantee tariff to feed excess electricity back to the local distribution network operator grid.

-- Off-site electricity generation – Use a Corporate PPA (see more above) to invest in large-scale renewable electricity generation.
+- Off-site electricity generation – Use a Corporate PPA to invest in large-scale renewable electricity generation.

-Businesses can indirectly offset the carbon footprint associated with electricity and gas by purchasing Renewable Energy Credits (RECs).
+Businesses can indirectly offset the carbon footprint associated with electricity and gas by purchasing and retiring Renewable Energy Guarantees of Origin (REGOs).

-Renewable Energy Credits allow businesses to benefit from renewable energy without directly sourcing it.
-Each certificate represents a megawatt-hour (MWh) of electricity generated from renewable resources.
+REGOs allow businesses to benefit from renewable energy without directly sourcing it.
+Each certificate represents one megawatt-hour (MWh) of electricity generated from a renewable power source.